 Dr. Peter Mandaville is Professor of Government and Politics in the Schar School of Policy and Government at George Mason University.
-He is also a Nonresident Senior Fellow in Foreign Policy Studies at the Brookings Institution and an Adjunct Scholar at the RAND Corporation.
+He is also a Nonresident Senior Fellow in Foreign Policy Studies at the Brookings Institution and Senior Research Fellow at Georgetown University’s Berkley Center for Religion, Peace & World Affairs.
 From 2015-16 he was a Senior Advisor in the Office of Religion and Global Affairs at the U.S. State Department.
 Previous government experience includes serving as a member of former Secretary of State Hillary Clinton’s Policy Planning Staff from 2011-12 where he helped shape the U.S. response to the Arab Spring.
 At Mason he was previously the Founding Director of the Center for Global Studies and also Director of the Ali Vural Ak Center for Global Islamic Studies.
 His previous visiting affiliations have included American University, the Center for Strategic and International Studies, and the Pew Research Center.

 Areas of Research:

 - Religion and International Relations